Ici Radio-Canada Première

 Ici Radio-Canada Première (formerly Première Chaîne) is a Canadian French-language radio network, the news and information service of the Canadian Broadcasting Corporation (known as Société Radio-Canada in French), the public broadcaster of Canada.
 It is the French counterpart of CBC Radio One, the CBC's similar English-language radio network.

 The service is available across Canada, although not as widely as CBC Radio One.
 Only the provinces of Quebec and Ontario are served by more than one Première originating station.
 In all other provinces, the whole province is served by a single station with multiple transmitters.
-The network does, however, reach 90 percent of all Canadian francophones.
+It reaches 90 percent of all Canadian francophones.

 Each originating station outside Montreal airs a national schedule, taken from flagship station CBF-FM, complete with opted-out local/regional shows at peak times, depending on each market.
 News bulletins are aired live, irrespective of location.